vfarcic/docker-sync/README.md

 This container implements a simple files synchronization using [lsyncd](https://code.google.com/p/lsyncd/).

 Following environment variables can be used:
 * SOURCE_DIRECTORY: Default to /data and represents a source directory from which files will be synced to destination.
+This directory is inside the container.
 * DESTINATION_HOST: Mandatory variable that points to the destination.
 If only IP is specified, root user will be used.
 To use a specific user use USER@IP format.
 * DESTINATION_DIR: Defaults to /data and represent a directory where files will be synchronized on the destination host.